 I majored in Technical and Professional Communication (i.e., tech writing) before switching to the English program.
 My TCOM adviser once looked at all the classes I wanted to take, then smiled at me and said, “You just want to be educated.”
 Pretty much, yeah.
 And that was even before I took Shakespeare, science fiction, art history, or Latin.
 I think the range of projects I’ve edited and proofread professionally bears out that observation, too.

 After college, I did a little freelance editing here and there, and in 2006, I took a full-time proofreading position at Monotype (now Six Red Marbles).
 In 2010, I moved back home to Michigan and hung out my shingle again.
 (That year, I copyedited Mastering the Art of Ritual Magick, Book 3: The Greater Key by Frater Barabbas, published by Immanion Press/Megalithica Books.)
 I also worked as a captioning editor at Closed Captioning Services (my favorites to caption were cooking shows and The Young and the Restless) from 2010 until the company’s merger with VITAC in 2012.

 Since January 2013, I’ve been freelancing full-time, providing top-notch editorial and proofreading services to help my clients’ texts shine.
-The Academic & Educational and Fiction & Memoir tabs have my book lists in those areas.
-There’s more that doesn’t fit in that neat division: I proofread the Summer 2013 issue of Certified, a publication of the HR Certification Institute.
-From February 2014 to September 2015, I was the Friday night/weekend copy editor for the Entertainment channel at SheKnows, editing articles on award shows, celebrity news and gossip, recaps of Game of Thrones and The Walking Dead… you name it.
-Who knows where 2016 will take me?
+The Academic & Educational and Fiction & Memoir tabs have my book and project lists in those areas.
+And since February 2014, I’ve been the Friday night/weekend copy editor for the Entertainment channel at SheKnows, editing articles on award shows, celebrity news and gossip, recaps of Game of Thrones and The Walking Dead… you name it.